orsonteodoro/gcf2/README.md

 * Packages that install static-libs will disable CFI for that package.
 This problem is due to -fvisibility requirements which can cause missing symbols and unusable shared libraries problem due to differences in enablement of CFI in CFI Basic mode and CFI Cross-DSO mode.
+In addition, this prevents the applying the -fsanitize-cfi-cross-dso to object files for static-libs.
 * Around 34% of the entire @world set will be CFIed.
 Most of the @world set are skipped due to a lack of binaries.
 Others are skip due to containing static-libs, build-time failures, first time install.
 Around 16% of @world